-The classy midfielder came through the system at United and signed a professional contract in 2018.
+The classy midfielder came through the system at United and played at Euro 2020 for Wales.

 The creative schemer forced his way into the Under-18 Premier League North champions' line-up in 2017/18 and scored an important winner in the game at Middlesbrough recently en route to the North League title.